Can You Reuse a Pool Liner? Complete Reuse Guide 2024

 3. Work methodically around the pool, ensuring even distribution of material

-4. Use a shop vacuum to help draw the liner into corners and against walls
+4. Use a shop vacuum with a vacuum plate attachment to help draw the liner into corners and against walls

 5. Fill the pool slowly while continuously adjusting the liner position